 At the heart of our degree programs is performance.
 At WAU, we have pioneered a one-of-a-kind jury system that includes assessments in front of a traditional jury panel, as well as assessments in front of peer groups, all scheduled at 6 different increments throughout the academic year.
 We believe that this innovative jury system best prepares students for performance success.
 Our teaching faculty is composed of artist-teachers who love to teach.
 The passion that comes from our faculty is felt within our walls, and it is a joy to experience the music making from students of all levels and faculty alike.

 Our state-of-the-art facility is the Peters Music Center, which opened in 2012.
 This facility has a large Rehearsal Hall – the James T. Bingham Rehearsal Hall, smart classrooms and teaching studios, and practice spaces.
 Many of our teaching and practice spaces house Steinway pianos.
 Plans for Phase 2 of our Music Facility are under way, and this space will house a Concert Hall as well as additional teaching and practice spaces.
 Most important to the Department of Music, however, is the people.
 Our faculty and students are talented and passionate people of the highest character.
-We welcome you to become a part of our experience whether you desire to be a music major, music minor, or just a part of music making at WAU.
+We welcome each prospective student to become a part of our experience, whether you desire to be a music major, music minor, or just a part of music making at WAU.

 Dr. Daniel Lau, DMA, Chair, Department of Music